nichtich/wikidata-taxonomy/README.md

 $ wdtaxonomy `wd id Planet`
 ```

 The extracted taxonomy is based on statements using the property "subclass of" ([P279]) or "subproperty of" ([P1647]) and additional statistics.
-Option `--sparql` prints the SPARQL queries that are used.
+Option `--sparql` (or `-s`) prints the SPARQL queries that are used instead of executing them.

 Taxonomy extraction and output can be controlled by several [options](#options).